Amman city guide: what to do + where to stay in Jordan’s captivating capital

 In place of local pubs and bars (which are less common in predominantly Muslim countries like Jordan, where many people choose not to drink for religious reasons), shisha cafés function as a much-needed “third place”— somewhere between home and work where friends gather to talk, play cards, and spend hours lingering over tea, coffee, and a shared pipe.
 It’s a central part of everyday social life, and one of the most authentic ways to experience local culture in Amman.

-- Dali: a trendy local café/bar in Weibdeh with a great atmosphere, extensive menu, and reasonably priced shisha (plus alcohol, which is less common)
+- Dali: a trendy local café/bar in Weibdeh with a great atmosphere, extensive menu, and reasonably priced shisha (plus alcohol)

 - Rakwet Arab: one of our absolute favourite restaurants in the city, come for dinner and stay for shisha on the patio!